The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

 \textbf{Action of outer automorphisms}

 We only need consider the field automorphisms of $G$ if $p$ is odd, and the graph automorphism (that powers to the field automorphism) for $p=2$.
 Notice that, by Corollary \ref{cor:centsubgroups}, $H$ is unique up to $G$-conjugacy if $H\leq G$.
-If $p=2$ then $H\leq F_4(2)$, and in fact $H\leq {}^2\!F_4(2)$ (see, for example, \cite[p.74]{atlas}).
+If $p=2$ then $H\leq F_4(2)$, and in fact $H\leq {}^2\!F_4(2)$ (see \cite{wilson1984a} or, for example, \cite[p.74]{atlas} for a list of maximal subgroups of ${}^2\!F_4(2)$).
 Thus $H$ is centralized by all outer automorphisms of $G$, but $H$ is not maximal if $p=2$.
 Thus $p$ is odd.

 As $H$ is unique up to $\mbG$-conjugacy, $F_p$ cannot fuse classes, so must normalize $H$.
 Since $\Out(H)$ has exponent $2$, certainly $F_{p^2}$ always centralizes (up to conjugacy) $H$, so the question is whether $H$ embeds in $F_4(p)$ or whether $F_p$ induces an outer automorphism on $H$.